MISSOURI.STATERECORDS.ORG IS A PRIVATELY OWNED WEBSITE THAT IS NOT OWNED OR OPERATED BY ANY STATE GOVERNMENT AGENCY.

 • The location of the record in question, including the city, county, or state where the case was filed.

 Certified copies of vital records are short-form (abstracts) or long-form documents issued on security paper and embossed with an official seal.
 They are issued by the DHSS and are valid for all identification and legal purposes.
-Informational copies may be issued by other parties, typically the state archives.
+Other parties may issue informational copies, typically the state archives.
 However, these copies are unfit for legal purposes or identification.

 Are Missouri Marriage Records Public Information?